 The San Francisco Zoo is at the other end of Ocean Beach from the Sutro Baths, down the Great Highway that runs along the beach.
 More on the SF Zoo.

 San Francisco's biggest and best park is just a few blocks down the Great Highway from the Baths.
+Explore the museums, gardens, lakes and Tea House.
+More on Golden Gate Park.

 Two interesting short films were created about the history of the Sutro Baths.